anselm/aterrain/README.md

 ### Cesium

-Cesium is a best of breed Virtual Globe with a superbly elegant and robust javascript implementation.
-The work is complex and precise, and represents years of labor, thought and architectural framing considerations and refactoring.
-For example see (Cesium Nasa Mars Trek)[https://marstrek.jpl.nasa.gov/].
-For a technical perspective on the features of this globe viewer see [Cesium Presentation](https://cesium.com/presentations) and (3D Engine Design for Virtual Globes)[https://www.virtualglobebook.com/].
-For a quick overview of concerns that affect even the implementation of this wrapper see (Under The Hood Of Virtual Globes)[https://www.virtualglobebook.com/Under_the_Hood_of_Virtual_Globes.pdf].
+Cesium is a best of breed Virtual Globe with a javascript implementation.
+The work is complex and precise, and represents years of labor, thought and architectural framing considerations.
+For example see [Cesium Nasa Mars Trek](https://marstrek.jpl.nasa.gov/).
+For a technical perspective on the features of this globe viewer see [Cesium Presentation](https://cesium.com/presentations) and [3D Engine Design for Virtual Globes](https://www.virtualglobebook.com/).
+For a quick overview of concerns that affect even the implementation of this wrapper see [Under The Hood Of Virtual Globes](https://www.virtualglobebook.com/Under_the_Hood_of_Virtual_Globes.pdf).

 The architecture of Cesium (at a high level and skipping many details) can be seen as something like so: